MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 ---
 layout: post
-title: "Two days of workshop on Sonification with Thomas Hermann"
+title: " An Overview of Sonification and Sonification Techniques by Thomas Hermann"
 date: 2019-04-05 05:00:00 +0200
 categories: Sonification
 author: Shreejay Shrestha